-Roman Abramovich’s tenure as Chelsea owner has been littered with managerial upheaval, with the arrival of Villas-Boas from Porto – at a world record compensation cost – proving one of a number of ill-fated short term reigns.
+Roman Abramovich’s tenure as Chelsea owner has been littered with managerial upheaval, with the arrival of Villas-Boas from Porto – at a world record compensation cost – proving one of a number of ill-fated short-term reigns.

-The Portuguese had been labelled as the second coming of Jose Mourinho after his emergence in his homeland, guiding Porto to the Europa League title at just 33-years-old to gather a reputation as one of Europe’s most promising young coaches.
+The Portuguese had been labelled as the second coming of Jose Mourinho after his emergence in his homeland, guiding Porto to the Europa League title at just 33-years-old to gain a reputation as one of Europe’s most promising young coaches.